DailyDisco/react-golang-starter-kit/docs/DEVELOPMENT.md

 **Action Required If:**
 - You had custom Redis configuration → Keep your Redis vars in `.env`
-- You need advanced rate limiting → Copy from `.env.advanced.example`
+- You need advanced rate limiting → Uncomment from optional section in `.env.example`
-- You use S3/SMTP/payments → Copy relevant sections from `.env.advanced.example`
+- You use S3/SMTP/payments → Uncomment relevant sections from `.env.example`

 ---